buffett0323/demo_synth/index.md

 ## Preset Conversion Experiments with Audio Pairs

-This section presents all 16 audio pairs used in the preset conversion experiments, organized into three groups based on ADSR characteristics.
+This section presents some audio pairs used in the preset conversion experiments, organized into three groups based on ADSR characteristics.
 For each pair, we provide the original audio, reference audio, ground-truth reconstruction, our proposed model output, CTD, and SS-VQVAE.
 As illustrated in Figure 1, the model disentangles the input into three latent factors: ADSR, Content, and Timbre.
 In these experiments, we retain the Content features from the original audio while replacing the ADSR and Timbre features with those from the reference.
 Concretely, if the original audio is represented as $(A_1, C_1, T_1)$ and the reference as $(A_2, C_2, T_2)$, the reconstructed output is expected to yield $(A_2, C_1, T_2)$.

 ### Normal Cases